-- Water in the boat mounted water separating fuel filter (optional accessory).
-Refer to the instructions supplied with the accessory kit. - Cooling system (water pressure or engine temperature) problem.
+- Water in the engine mounted fuel filter.
+Refer to Maintenance -Low-Pressure Fuel Filter. - Cooling system (water pressure or engine temperature) problem.
 Stop the engine and check the water intake holes in the lower unit for obstruction. - Low engine oil level.
 Refer to Fuel and Oil Checking and Adding Engine Oil.